magpie-ea/magpie-v3-docs/docs/04_development.md

 branches:

 - master - Current stable version.
 - development - Development version.
-This is where new featues or bug fixes are pushed.
+This is where new features or bug fixes are pushed.
 When the version is stable, the branch is merged into master.

 #### (1) Source files